I am finally done planning the Kilimanjaro Tour 2019.

 The Kilimanjaro Tour 2019 will take place from June 1st to 16th 2019.

-Not only the summit of Kilimanjaro is this tours special to offer.
-We will hike for 10 days in total with a 2 days break in between.
-On the first 4 days we will summit the neighboring Mt Meru followed by 6 days on Mt Kilimanjaro.
+Except for summiting Kilimanjaro this tour has something special to offer: It will be a double summit.
+Meru & Kili.
+We will hike for 10 days in total with a 2 days break in between because the first 4 days will be a summit of the neighboring Mt Meru followed by 6 days on Mt Kilimanjaro.

 You might wonder why I am planning to offer a Kilimanjaro tour in 2019 and haven’t done that much earlier.

 The simple reason is that I received my initial inspiration and advice while becoming a coach from a friend who offered Kilimanjaro tours himself.
 For me it was crystal clear to not interfere with a similar product as long as he is offering the same.
 I never tried to become a copy and never did.
 I had to go my own way and learned my lessons in Sahara over the last years.
 As my friend suddenly announced to discontinue his Kili tours, I was asked by someone who planned to go with him in the first place if we wouldn’t go together.
 After all had I several years of experience in Tanzania by now, visited the Kilimanjaro region before and flew multiple times just across the peak leaving me questioning when I will stand on that peak myself.
 Due to my experience in Tanzania I have a pretty good team to rely on by now.

 When I was a child I was amazed by Africa.
 When I thought about it, three things came to my mind:

 When I traveled South of the Sahara for the first time in my life, I visited Zanzibar, saw Kilimanjaro & Mt Meru, went to Serengeti & Ngorongoro and knew immediately that I will come back.
 Especially summiting Kilimanjaro has been on my bucket list ever since.